 Many companies use more than one method for demand forecasting.
 Comparing the results of different techniques and experimenting with more than one forecast period can help guide your inventory planning.

 If your inventory forecasting doesn’t match your demand, that doesn’t necessarily mean you did it wrong.
 Each mistake is another data point to include in your next forecast.
 Here are some of the reasons that inventory forecasting can fall short.

 - Supply chain factors beyond your control.
 An earthquake could cut power to your factory.
 Severe weather could delay transport.
 A global pandemic could close off economic activity in some sectors while boosting it in others.
-The best inventory planning can’t completely protect you from these and other unpredictable factors.
+The best inventory management can’t completely protect you from these and other unpredictable factors.

-Inventory planning tools
+Inventory forecasting tools

 Entering your past sales data into a spreadsheet or Google Sheet is a great way to do your first inventory forecast.
 Make sure you include enough detail to see sales fluctuations by season.
 Use the patterns that emerge to shape your forecast.

 You can plug these numbers into an equation in your spreadsheet to calculate your reorder points for different products.
 That point might vary during the year as your demand goes up and down.

 Lead Time Demand + Safety Stock = Reorder Point